 Diet and nutrition is important to everyone’s overall health, but plays an even bigger role for people living with Crohn's or colitis.
 While you're staying home during the COVID-19, it is important to try and identify food and drink that can worsen symptoms of IBD like diarrhea, constipation, fatigue or low energy, abdominal pain, bloating and cramping.

-It is also important to understand your risk of becoming malnourished as it can increase your level of COVID-19 risk.
+It is also important to understand your risk of becoming malnourished as it can increase your risk of COVID-19 severe disease and complications.
 You and your health care providers may need to use a combination of therapies to manage your nutritional health.
-This could include supplements and vitamins, enteral nutrition (feeding), or specific diets such as the Low FODMAP.

 Trigger and safe foods are different for everyone.
 As you live with this disease, you will learn to identify what they are.